Big Island Talk Story by Jan Wizinowich

 Like a dreamscape, Hikianalia glides on the horizon this early Sunday morning, the only color in an ancient pearl landscape.
 The one partly furled sail and the swift movement of the wa’a brings us back to local time with the realization that it is the solar powered motors and not the wind that is propelling the wa’a westward to come about on a broad

-southeast reach into port to clear customs.
 Hikianalia, the latest addition to the 'ohana waʽa, has just made her maiden voyage from Aotearoa, where she was constructed, to Tahiti and from Tahiti to Hilo.
 The hulls, fiberglass covered foam, with sweeping lines are a thing of beauty as well as providing swift sailing with the teak deck lending another kind of practical beauty.
-Slated to be the escort for Hokuleʽa on her world voyage, which is scheduled for now to depart in June, Hikianalia is outfitted with 8 solar panels and 3 motors, making her the ideal escort craft.
+Slated to be the escort for Hōkūleʻa on her world voyage, which is scheduled to depart in June, Hikianalia is outfitted with 8 solar panels and 3 motors, making her the ideal escort craft.

 Picture

-The waʽa comes about for her broad reach just off Honoliʽi, which is carpeted with surfers who may have gotten a glimpse of the ghostly visage in between rides, while we all wait at a Keaukaha Beach Park, just east of the Matson compound.
 The shoreline here is a jetty of ancient volcanic stones rooted in places by ironwood trees and stumps.
 The stones are of Kamehameha proportions, but were probably placed by manmade contraptions.
 I stand on the tail of this sinuous formation that extends out into Hilo Bay like a rectangular, angling snake.
 A lone fisherman stands on the wall, clutching his throw net, watching for the right moment.
 This shore, formed from ancient lava flows and reef, must have looked very different before human hands began rearranging it.
-The village hale set back from a shore with Pele at their backs and Kanaloa and potential tsunami at its front, was probably inhabited by ʽohana who were both calm and mobile.
+The village hale set back from a shore with Pele at their backs and Kanaloa at its front, was probably inhabited by ʽohana who were both calm and mobile.

 PictureSleepy Blossoms, Hawane Rios and Pua Case wait for Waʽa Hikianalia

-Kolomona Shintari and Bruce Blankenfeld are ferried off round the pier into port in a small zodiac.
+Kolomoa Shintari and Bruce Blankenfeld are ferried off round the pier into port in a small zodiac.
 Meanwhile, Matson grinds to life for the work day to replace the warehouse roof.
 I’m treated to stories of these waters by two young companions who sit with me on the shore: Lurking tiger sharks, favorite eating fish and techniques for cooking and eating fish eyeballs.
 Another keiki tosses handfuls of small rocks into the water to scare the fish as he eats a spam musubi and is greatly amused to discover that the “fish” was only a stick.

 Picture

 Finally we see the masts moving behind the port pier.
 As the waʽa rounds the pier from customs, Pua Case brings the pahu and is surrounded by welcoming ʽohana from Waimea and her two daughters.
-Pua’s husband, Kalani stands on the right in a small cluster of trees, pu in hand, ready to signal welcome.
+Pua’s husband, Kalani Flores stands on the right in a small cluster of trees, pu in hand, ready to signal welcome.
 The Keaukaha ʽOhana stands in preparation, kīhei draped and tied above the shoulder.
 As Hikianalia enters the small bay, Pua sounds the pahu.
 The pu is sounded from the deck of Hokualakaʽi and from Kalani onshore.

-Watching as three of the crew churn the water with the giant size steering paddle, one can almost imagine a majestic spirit gazing down in amusement.
-The paddle is pushed and pulled in rhythmic elliptical movements to turn the canoe astern to the shore, and a child nearby comments, “There’s solar panels on that boat”; such awareness.
-Indeed one would think that the waʽa was an enchanted vessel powered by magic, the motors run so quietly.
-Once the waʽa is turned there is still much to do, requiring a “try wait” attitude; there is a pensive quietude in the crowd that has gathered, as all concentrate on reaching out with piko energy, just as ancient voyagers traveling across the vast Pacific were tethered to shore by those who waited for their return.
 But now the waʽa is safely in port and the crew is anchoring her with tangible tethers extended out in four directions and tied to sturdy ironwood trees.
 The deck is set to rights and the crew gathers in a circle with Captain Bob Perkins, meditating on their journey and giving thanks to nā Akua.
 Clapping three times, the crew clusters, facing the shore, beginning a series of exchanged chants.
 The crew chants and many onshore join in.
 Next Chadd Paishon calls out across the water, requesting permission with the crew adding their voices.
 This is followed by a series of questions and requests from the crew, answered by many voices onshore.
 “Aloha e”, begin the Keaukaha ʽOhana and Pua turns to them, her already radiant face is enveloped in a sudden glow of sunlight.

 Picture

 When Keaukaha moves back, the crew do a haka to honor Hikianalia’s Atearoa origins.
-This is answered by the Waimea ʽOhana, led by Pua
+This is answered by the Waimea ʽOhana, led by Pua and including: her daughters, Hawane and Kapulei, Kealiʽi Bertelmann, Keala Kehuanui, Kala Akima, Pomai Bertelmann and Patty Ann Soloman.

-Hikianalia; she coming in the morning.”
+The previous night, Hawane and Kealiʽi Bertelmann were working their magic out under the stars, on stage at the Kawaihae Canoe Club.
+“No hana hou.
+Hawane your mom is here and she says you got to go to Hilo to greet Hikianalia; she coming in the morning.”
 But they did manage a touching hana hou, which was a song written by Hawane for Pua on her 50th birthday, joined onstage by Pua doing a graceful hula.
-In the morning, although Pua and herʽohana had driven from Waimea the previous night, arriving around midnight, their faces are alight with sheer joy.
+In the morning, although Pua and her ʽohana had driven from Waimea the previous night, arriving around midnight, their faces are alight with sheer joy.

 Picture